mysql-net/MySqlConnector/tests/README.md

   * `ErrorCodes`: server returns error codes in error packet (some MySQL proxies do not)
   * `Json`: the `JSON` data type (MySQL 5.7 and later)
   * `LargePackets`: large packets (over 4MB)
+  * `Redirection`: server supports sending redirection information in a server variable in the first OK packet
   * `RoundDateTime`: server rounds `datetime` values to the specified precision (not implemented in MariaDB)
   * `RsaEncryption`: server supports RSA public key encryption (for `sha256_password` and `caching_sha2_password`)
   * `SessionTrack`: server supports `CLIENT_SESSION_TRACK` capability (MySQL 5.7 and later)